An Interview with Jacek Pinski, MD, PhD

 How do you know when the cancer is starting to return?

-You recognize it by measuring prostate specific antigen (PSA) in the blood, which is a tumor marker for prostate cancer.
-As soon as you see the PSA starting to come up, you know you’re dealing with cancer again.
+You measure prostate specific antigen (PSA) in the blood, a marker for prostate cancer.
+As soon as you see the PSA level start to rise, you know you’re dealing with cancer again.
 Many times you can’t see where the cancer cells are hiding because they’re microscopic.
 You don’t see them on an x-ray, or any imaging study.
 You just see the PSA rising.
 In those patients it takes several years, from the time the PSA starts rising, until we actually detect something in a bone or CAT scan.

-Since you don’t really know where their cancer cells are, or how aggressive they are, what do you do for those patients?
+Since you don’t know where the cancer cells are, what can be done for those patients?

-So these men need something non-toxic—something to slow down disease progression, something that can kill some of the cancer cells and prolong the time until the disease becomes more prevalent, with actual symptoms.
-In my view, natural products and supplements are a really viable option for these patients.
+These men need something non-toxic to slow down disease progression; something that prolong the time until the disease becomes more prevalent, with actual symptoms.
+In my view, natural products and supplements are a really viable option for these men.
 They’re not toxic and have been scientifically shown to provide benefit.

 Are you alone in holding this opinion?